When to Stop Feeding Baby Formula: A Guide for Parents

 Formula Feeding Schedule

-In general, newborns must eat every 2 to 3 hours or 8 to 12 times daily.
+Newborns must eat every 2 to 3 hours or 8 to 12 times daily.
 As your baby gets older, they may be able to go longer between feedings.
 By around six months, most babies can go 6 to 8 hours between feedings.

 It's essential to avoid overfeeding your baby, as this can lead to vomiting and other issues.
-If your baby consistently finishes their bottles quickly and seems hungry afterwards, talk to your pediatrician about adjusting the amount of formula per feeding.
+If your baby consistently finishes their bottles quickly and seems hungry afterward, talk to your pediatrician about adjusting the amount of formula per feeding.

 Nutrients in Formula